 Depending on your situation you have daily injections of growth factor for between 5 and 10 days.
 Some people have low doses of a chemotherapy drug alongside the growth factor injections.

 The chemotherapy and growth factor help your bone marrow make lots of stem cells.
 These stem cells then spill out of the bone marrow into the bloodstream.

-You might have itching around the injection site.
+Side effects include itching around the injection site.
 Some people have a high temperature (fever).
-You might have some pain in your bones after you have had a few injections.
-This is because there are a lot of blood cells being made inside the bones.
+You might have pain in your bones after you have had a few injections.
+This is because there are lots of blood cells being made inside your bones.

 Collection of stem cells

 You have stem cells collected from your bloodstream through a drip.

 To collect stem cells from your bone marrow, you have a general anaesthetic.
 A doctor puts a needle into your hip bone to remove the bone marrow.

 After your growth factor injections, you have blood tests every day to see if there are enough stem cells in your bloodstream.
 When there are enough cells, you have them collected.
 This is called harvesting.

 Collecting the stem cells takes 3 or 4 hours.
 You are awake during this process.
 You lie down on a couch.
 Your nurse puts a drip into each of your arms and attaches it to a cell separator machine.